oluwaseunalo/weather-journal-app/README.md

-# Udacity Project: Weather-Journal App Project
+# Udacity Project: Weather-Journal App

 ## Overview
 This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.